UWRobotLearning/RealLab/README.md

 ## Installation
-1. Use the instructions in the mushr repo to install and build `mushr_base` and all of its dependancies. [https://github.com/prl-mushr/mushr](https://github.com/prl-mushr/mushr)
+1. Use the instructions in the hound repo to install and build `hound_core` and all of its dependancies. [https://github.com/prl-mushr/hound_core](https://github.com/prl-mushr/hound_core)
 2. Clone this repo into the src directory of your catkin workspace.
 3. If you would like to run a policy that uses mocap, clone the odom branch of the mushr mocap repo with `git clone https://github.com/prl-mushr/mushr_mocap.git -b odom`.
 Then follow the [installation instructions](https://github.com/prl-mushr/mushr_mocap/tree/odom?tab=readme-ov-file#mushr-mocap) in mushr_mocap to get mocap set up.
 4. Run `catkin_make` to build all packages